 Policy on accountability

 In August 2015, the Policy on Accountability for Conduct and Discipline in Field Missions was issued.
-The Policy, which is applied by the Department of Peacekeeping Operations, the Department of Field Support and the Department for Political Affairs, details the roles and responsibilities in field missions and at Headquarters for addressing misconduct and explains how accountability is to be achieved when personnel fail to observe the UN standards of conduct.
+The Policy, which is applied by the Department of Management Strategy, Policy and Compliance, the Department of Peace Operations and the Department for Peacebuilding and Political Affairs, details the roles and responsibilities in field missions and at Headquarters for addressing misconduct and explains how accountability is to be achieved when personnel fail to observe the UN standards of conduct.
 The Policy also highlights the responsibilities of Heads of Mission and senior managers and commanders in this regard

 It is the duty of all United Nations personnel, whether they are civilian, military and police, to report misconduct to the officials whose responsibility it is to take appropriate action.
 Any UN personnel who fail to comply with this obligation may be considered as having engaged in misconduct themselves.